kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

     heartbeats, leader election, etc.)
 -->

-`GET` on `workload.k8s.io/v1alpha1.Workload` objects from `kube-controller-manager` (disruption controller) during an eviction request and controller reconciliation.
+`GET` on `scheduling.k8s.io.PodGroup` objects from `kube-controller-manager` (disruption controller) during an eviction request and controller reconciliation.
 This should be low-volume, as evictions are not typically frequent.
-The controller will use a cache to reduce API calls, for example an informer could prevent some new API calls, but add a `WATCH` from the controller on `Workload`s.
+The controller will use a cache to reduce API calls, for example informers could prevent some new API calls, but add `WATCH`es from the controller on `PodGroup`s.

 ###### Will enabling / using this feature result in introducing new API types?